Dmitri Shostakovich had a huge impact on 20th-century classical music.

 What's so brilliant about this symphony is that, while the authorities were able to hear in it the rousing, patriotic qualities they demanded, it's clear to all other ears that it's a great and powerful work, full of solemnity and tragedy.
 It takes a special sort of genius to walk this tightrope!

-7. He was responsible for one of the most powerful moments in classical music history
+7. He gave us one of music's most powerful moments

 8. He was a true humanitarian